-Similar to the provincial rates, 20% of students had been discriminated against in the past year because of their physical appearance, 11% because of their race or skin color and 6% because of their sexual orientation.
+Similar to the provincial rates, 18% of students had been discriminated against in the past year because of their physical appearance, 10% because of their race or skin color and 6% because of their sexual orientation.
+There was a local decrease in the rate of students discriminated against because of their physical appearance since 2003 (23%).